benroberts999/ampsci/doc/01-diracSCAS_input.md

-# Input options for: hartreeFock
+# Input options for: diracSCAS

-* The **hartreeFock** program should be run as:
+* The **diracSCAS** program should be run as:
-  * _./hartreeFock inputFile.in_
+  * _./diracSCAS inputFile.in_
-  * ``inputFile.in'' is a plain-text input file, that contains all input options (if no input file is given, program looks for the default one, named "hartreeFock.in")
+  * ``inputFile.in'' is a plain-text input file, that contains all input options (if no input file is given, program looks for the default one, named "diracSCAS.in")
 * First, the program reads in the main input options from the four main input "blocks" (Atom, Nucleus, HartreeFock, and Grid).
 It will use these to generate wavefunction/Hartree-Fock etc. Then, any number of optional "modules" are run using the above-calculated wavefunctions (e.g., these might calculate matrix elements, run tests etc.).
 The input blocks and options can be given in any order
 * In general, the input file will have the following format: